oomlout/oomlout_oomp_builder/navigation/hardware/bearing/F600_series/F696_size/6_mm_id_15_mm_od_5_mm_depth/part/readme.md

-# Hardware Bearing F600 Series F696 Size 6 Mm Id 15 Mm Od 5 Mm Depth
+# Hardware Bearing F600 Series F696 Size 6 mm Id 15 mm Od 5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base